 With the country being pressured by foreign trade and remittance, Japan has opened up to foreigners.

-However, the shogunate took measures to prevent the country from having any kind of relationship with foreign forces. implemented the Ikokusen Muninen Uchiharairei, also known as the “No Think Twice Policy”, to isolate Japan.
+However, the xogunato took measures to prevent the country from having any kind of relationship with foreign forces.
+The Ikokusen Muninen Uchiharairei was implemented, also known as the "two not think twice policy", to isolate Japan.

-However, to keep foreigners away, the Japanese would have to learn about the sciences from foreigners.
-Thus, they began to obtain firearms through the Dutch.
-And then, the manufacture of these firearms to produce them in the same type and quality.
+However, to keep foreigners away, the Japanese would have to learn about the sciences of foreigners.
+Thus, they began to acquire firearms through the Dutch.
+And then, the manufacturing of these armas de fogo was studied to produce them of the same type and quality.

-After conflict with foreign forces, Japan had to negotiate treaties to prevent the country from continuing to be attacked.
-In this way, the end of the “No-Think Twice Policy.”
+After conflict with foreign forces, Japan had to negotiate treaties to prevent the country from being attacked again.
+In this way, the end of the "二度と考えない政策." was reached.

 Later, through these treaties, foreigners were allowed to establish trade relations with the Japanese.
 This made the shogun feel annoyed and use the samurai to stop these trade relations.